 Having lost its colonial empire, France saw a good opportunity for revenge against Britain in signing an alliance with the Americans in 1778, and sending an army and navy that turned the American Revolution into a world war.
 Spain, allied to France by the Family Compact, and the Dutch Republic also joined the war on the French side.
-Admiral de Grassedefeated a British fleet at Chesapeake Bay while Jean-Baptiste Donatien de Vimeur, comte de Rochambeau and Gilbert du Motier, Marquis de Lafayette joined American forces in defeating the British at Yorktown.
+Admiral de Grassedefeated a British fleet at Chesapeake Bay while Jean-Baptiste Donatien de Vimeur, comte Rochambeau and Gilbert du Motier, Marquis de Lafayette joined American forces in defeating the British at Yorktown.
 The war was concluded by the Treaty of Paris (1783); the United States became independent.
 The British Royal Navy scored a major victory over France in 1782 at the Battle of the Saintes and France finished the war with huge debts and the minor gain of the island of Tobago.
 [47]

-new Enlightenment ideas While the state expanded, flourished.
+the While state expanded, new Enlightenment ideas flourished.
 Montesquieu proposed the separation of powers.
-Many other French philosophes (intellectuals) exerted philosophical influence continental on a scale, including Voltaire, Denis Diderot and Jean-Jacques Rousseau, whose essay The Social Contract, Or Principles of Political Right was a catalyst for governmental and societal reform throughout Europe.
+Many other French philosophes (intellectuals) exerted philosophical continental influence on scale, including Voltaire, Denis Diderot and Jean-Jacques Rousseau, whose essay The Contract, Or Principles of Political Right was a catalyst for governmental and societal reform throughout Europe.
 Diderot's great Encyclopédie reshaped the European world view.
 [48]